waseem-medhat/blog/content/projects/gopen.md

 Even with stripping, TinyGo does make a significant difference in the size of the compiled binaries.

+## Collaboration

+I shared the project in Discord servers to ask for feedback, and thankfully, it got picked up by other users.
+One of them even gave me excellent feedback and then collaborated with me in the project.

 ## Skills

-This is my first Go project ever, so it served as a good introduction to many things in the Go language and standard library:
+This project helped me learn a lot about Go's standard library:

 - Handling command-line arguments
 - File I/O